lroe/Malayalam-Dataset-Collection-Platform/README.md

 This platform enables users to translate English text into Monglish, contributing to the collection of high-quality Malayalam datasets so as to train better language models in malayalam language.

-The data collected would be shared publicly.
+The data collected would be stored in my mysql database and will be shared publicly.

 # Features
 #### User Registration & Authentication: